HomeLeader StoriesOlia Gurnani and the Art of Modern Welcome

 Success, for her, is not the absence of obstacles.
 It is progress.
 Measurable growth from yesterday to today.
 It is allowing herself to be seen and heard, even when judgment is possible.
 It is cultivating quiet confidence.

-To sustain that growth, she returns to simple rituals.
-Movement.
-Meditation.
-Nourishing food.
-Laughter with a friend over wine.
+To sustain that growth, she returns to simple rituals: movement, meditation, nourishing food, and laughter with a friend over wine.
 She chooses beautiful places to work from, ideally outdoors, where harmony surrounds her.
 The environment she creates for others must also sustain her.

 Toward an Expansive Hospitality Future